secwexen/aapp-mart/docs/executive/vision.md

 ## Call to Action

 We invite security researchers, cybersecurity professionals, red teams, developers, enterprises, and academia to contribute, collaborate, and innovate.

-By joining the AAPP-MART ecosystem, you become part of the movement to predict, simulate, and secure the digital world.